 24/7/365 Monitoring and Support

 While IT staff members are off-premises after hours, corporate computing systems never sleep.
 They’re hard at work updating applications, processing data, performing backups, serving VPN users and processing online orders and requests.
-MSPs can provide third party maintenance support around the clock, monitoring systems to nip potential problems in the bud and take the burden off already overworked IT staffs.
+A Managed Service Provider can provide third party maintenance support around the clock, monitoring systems to nip potential problems in the bud and take the burden off already overworked IT staffs.

 Economies of Scale

-These world-class assets are made available to clients at a fraction of what they would have to spend to acquire them on their own.
+These world-class assets are made available to clients at a fraction of the cost to acquire them on their own.
 Client organizations benefit from the high-volume cost savings MSPs are able to pass on.

 Reduced Costs and Unplanned Expenditures

 There is a direct correlation between and performance.
-A partnership with the right MSP can cost-effectively add incremental capabilities to your IT team and move your company from a reactive state to a proactive state.
+A partnership with the right MSP can cost-effectively add incremental capabilities to your IT team.
+Additionally, it can move your company from a reactive state to a proactive state.
 As a result the company’s IT infrastructure service needs are met by a measured and thoughtful approach.
 The relationship is a cohesive partnership in which the external team serves as an extension of the company’s internal team.

 Choosing the Right IT Partner